ichi-h/py_init/README.md

 # py_init

+You can also use [the template in pipenv](https://github.com/ippee/py_init2).

-This project uses venv and assumes that it will be used with VSCode.
+This template uses venv and assumes that it will be used with VSCode.
 Also, install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) beforehand.

 ## Usage